geopython/geopython-workshop/web/docs/index.md

 More information on installing Docker can also be found [here](./docker.md).

-Alternatively, if you're confident with python development, you can run the notebook in a local anaconda or python environment.
+Alternatively, if you're confident with Python development, you can run the notebook in a local Anaconda or Python environment.
 [Read more about running locally](#running-locally).
 Or run the notebook in the cloud, using `Jupyter Binder`.
 [Read more about running in binder](#run-notebook-in-the-cloud).